LatentStealth: Unnoticeable and Efficient Adversarial Attacks on Expressive Human Pose and Shape Estimation: Related Work

-\textbf{Adversarial Attack against Deep Neural Networks.} Adversarial attacks are commonly employed to assess the robustness of deep neural networks (DNNs) against malicious inputs \cite{huang2021wars, guo2019simple, shen2023global, hu2022adversarial, huang2020universal, zhang2024comprehensive}.
-These attacks introduce subtle perturbations that mislead models while preserving the visual appearance of the input.
-Huang et al. \cite{huang2024towards} proposed TT3D, which integrates NeRF-based multi-view reconstruction with dual optimization of texture features and MLP parameters to generate natural-looking, transferable 3D adversarial examples.
-Chen et al. \cite{chen2023content} presented the first content-aware, unrestricted adversarial attack based on diffusion models, enhancing transferability and realism by optimizing semantic perturbations in latent space.
-Chen et al. \cite{chen2024diffusion} proposed DiffAttack, a diffusion-based framework that achieves highly transferable and imperceptible black-box attacks by jointly modulating cross-attention and self-attention mechanisms.
-Despite these advancements, the robustness of EHPS models remains largely underexplored.
-Li et al. \cite{li2025unveiling} proposed TBA consisting of a dual heterogeneous noise generator, the first EHPS-targeted attack; however, its visible perturbations and reliance on gradient access limit its practicality.
+Adversarial attacks are commonly employed to assess the robustness of deep neural networks (DNNs) against malicious inputs \cite{huang2021wars, guo2019simple, shen2023global, hu2022adversarial, huang2020universal, zhang2024comprehensive}.
+These attacks introduce subtle perturbations that mislead models while preserving the visual appearance of the input. \cite{huang2024towards} proposed TT3D, which integrates NeRF-based multi-view reconstruction with dual optimization of texture features and MLP parameters to generate natural-looking, transferable 3D adversarial examples. \cite{chen2023content} presented the first content-aware, unrestricted adversarial attack based on diffusion models, enhancing transferability and realism by optimizing semantic perturbations in latent space. \cite{chen2024diffusion} proposed DiffAttack, a diffusion-based framework that achieves highly transferable and imperceptible attacks by jointly modulating cross-attention and self-attention mechanisms.
+Despite these advancements, the robustness of EHPS models remains largely underexplored. \cite{li2025unveiling} proposed TBA consisting of a dual heterogeneous noise generator, the first EHPS-targeted attack; however, its visible perturbations limit its practicality.
 Consequently, TBA has failed to draw sufficient attention from the research community regarding EHPS security risks.
-To address this gap, we propose a unnoticeable black-box attack that reveals critical vulnerabilities in EHPS models.
+To address this gap, we propose an unnoticeable attack method that reveals critical vulnerabilities in EHPS models.